 In the finance industry, efficiency is a must.
 Luckily, at UpSlide, it is our core business to help you be efficient!
 That is why we gathered speakers from banks and investment firms in our New-York offices, to discuss this key topic during a breakfast.
-It gave us the opportunity to discuss the good practice and tools that are worth implementing with experts from Lloyds Bank and Coller Capital.
+It gave us the opportunity to discuss the good practice and tools that are worth implementing with experts from large financial companies such as Lloyds Bank.
 How to make design a core capability that drives efficiency?
 What tools should you implement to gain operational efficiency?
 How to streamline processes?
 Here are the highlights of this convivial morning around time-saving tips.

 How Design Drives Efficiency